 By highlighting the stories of women changemakers who are acting locally and helping globally, we show that their actions matter—and we send a powerful message about the role of women as a force for change.
 Below, meet a few of the women who are inspiring us this International Women’s Day,

 Rooney Mara isn’t just an Academy Award-nominated actress—she’s a champion for women and girls in and around Kibera, Kenya.
 Rooney and her family raise funds to support safe housing, education, and other needs for girls who once lived in the Kiberia slums.
 Rooney also founded Faces of Kibera, an organization that focuses on community-based empowerment programs.
 Through this program, children have a safe place to go after school and adults learn life skills like gardening, cooking, small business development, and microfinance.

 Meas Sopheap, Krang Lahong, Cambodia

 Meas Sopheap is a rice farmer in southern Cambodia.
 Her leadership capabilities have helped her provide for her extended family and helped her stand out as an expert in growing rice using the System of Rice Intensification.
 Thanks to her enthusiastic and successful adoption of SRI practices, Sopheap has also become a trainer of other farmers.
 Her neighbors have noticed her leadership and have voted her deputy chief of her village.

 Kin Schilling, Hancock, New Hampshire, USA

 Is there a woman in your life who is making a difference in the fight against poverty, hunger, and injustice, either locally or globally?
-This International Women's Day, honor her by sharing a 200-300 word personal story with the Oxfam community and help raise awareness about women's efforts to change the world.
-Get started here.
+Celebrate her this International Women's Day by raising awareness about women's efforts to change the world.